 And according to Kim-Van Dang, owner of KVD NYC: “Flowers and woods come from nature.
 So, why is it that men’s scents have had a monopoly on woods, and women’s scents have had a monopoly on flowers?
 The answer is one word: marketing.”

 Lately, or more specifically, for the past three years, the unisex craze has been on its rise.
-More and more people would love to differentiate themselves from the standard gender boundaries and wear freely, what is considered more masculine or even feminine scents.
+More and more people would love to differentiate themselves from the standard gender boundaries and wear freely, which is considered more masculine or even feminine scents.

-So how did unisex even become a thing, and shall we consider this the next trend that will come and go with the seasons or is it here to stay?
+So how did unisex even become a thing, and shall we consider this the next trend that will come and go with the seasons, or is it here to stay?

 Unisex throughout time

 Let’s get this straight, unisex isn’t something new.
 In the 1910s, Gabrielle Chanel set a non-binary tone to women’s fashion by introducing them to trousers.

 In the fragrance market, Calvin Klein were the pioneers of the concept of gender neutrality, releasing their unisex fragrance – CK One in 1994.
 The fragrance, which contains notes of bergamot, jasmine, and nutmeg is a classic favorite for both men and women to this day.

 And then in 2015, Calvin Klein once again rose against the status quo and defied gender boundaries with their newest launch of a genderless fragrance – CK 2.